pulumi/pulumi-kubernetesx/README.md

 # Pulumi Kubernetes Extensions

-_Kubernetes for Humans_
+_Kubernetes for Everyone_

-The Kubernetes API includes many required fields that aren't interesting to the humans using the API.
-While these fields are necessary for Kubernetes, they are a distraction for users.
+Using the Kubernetes API today often feels heavy and repetitive.
+Many of the API fields are deeply nested and require users to specify the same values over and over across different resources.
+While this input is necessary for Kubernetes to operate, it’s not very friendly to the people writing it.

-The Kubernetes Extensions (`kx`) library for Pulumi is designed to simplify the declaration of Kubernetes resources, and make the API easier for humans to use.
+The Kubernetes Extensions (`kx`) library for Pulumi is designed to simplify the declaration of Kubernetes resources, and make the API easier for everyone to use.

 1. **Sane Defaults** - Less boilerplate and easier to use.
 Common configurations require minimal code.